 Scalable Business Model

-Rita’s has more than 600 locations and has been a thriving brand for over three decades.
+Rita’s has approximately 600 locations worldwide and has been a thriving brand for over three decades.
 As entrepreneurs examine Rita’s and compare our business to other potential business opportunities, one of the biggest things that stands out is the ease with which franchisees can scale up operations.

 Low costs and simple operations